-The members of our compensation committee are Mr. Aspiri, Mr. Cable and Mr. Tripet.
+The members of our compensation committee are Mr. Aspiri, Mr. Cable and Dr. Hood.
 Mr. Aspiri is the chairman of our compensation committee.
 Our board has determined that each member of our compensation committee meets current NASDAQ requirements for independence.
-Our compensation committee held a total of five meetings and acted by unanimous written consent one time during 2010.
+Our compensation committee held a total of two meetings and acted by unanimous written consent two times during 2011.